Gay Olympic skier Gus Kenworthy can’t guarantee that he will have sex with you but he guarantees that he won’t if you don’t vote

 I can't believe that it's been almost four months since my baby Beemo passed away.
 I think about her every single day.
 My good friend @goodiepocket gave me the sweetest early birthday gift and he edited together a tribute video for Beemo from the hundreds of videos on my phone.
 I know a lot of you, whether you met her or not, loved Beemo very much and so I wanted to share the video with you all – the link is in my bio.
 For anyone out there wanting to help other dogs like Beemo escape the cruel dog meat trade and find forever homes you can make a donation in her honor at hsi.org/rescuedogs 🙏🏼❤️🐶

-“She’s so great,” the 26-year-old olympian told Us Weekly at the magazine’s Most Stylish New Yorkers event on Wednesday, September 12, before adding, “she’s kind of a monster.”
+“She’s so great,” the 26-year-old olympian told Us Weekly at the magazine’s Most Stylish New Yorkers event, before adding, “she’s kind of a monster.”

 He hilariously explained: “Like, we leave her at home and she’ll, like, chew the lamp cord or stuff, so the whole place is puppy-proofed.
 Everything’s, like, on the top shelf … nothing is on the counter for her to be able to access.
 But she’s great.”

-Gus and Matt spent the labor day weekend in Fire Island Pines, New York together with Birdie.
+Gus and Matt spent the labor day weekend in Fire Island Pines, New York together with Birdie and shared a series of pawesomely cute pictures.

 “She’s a 5-month-old Jindo/Lab mix and we named her Birdie (because birds were one of Beemo’s favorite things in the world),” Gus wrote in an Instagram post.